The following links are provided for your information. They do not indicate any endorsement or recommendation by the Clearing House.

 - UK Government Worldwide - for international applicants to find their local British Embassy for advice on working in the UK etc.

 - clinpsy.org.uk - a website and forum for aspiring and qualified clinical psychologists.

 - Pre-Qualification Group - represents people working towards a career in clinical psychology, providing a voice within the profession.

 - Alternative Handbook - offers a consumer's view of each course, updated each year, that can help guide applicants' decisions on where to apply.
 You can download this for free from the BPS Shop.
 Please follow the link and search for "Alternative Handbook".

 - British Psychological Society - the representative body for psychology and psychologists in the UK, providing information on careers in psychology, a list of GBC-accredited courses, how to apply for membership and GBC etc.

-- Health & Care Professions Council - the body that regulates health, psychological and social work professionals, including clinical psychologists, and ensures that they are fit to practise their profession.
+- Health & Care Professions Council - the body that regulates health and care professionals, including clinical psychologists, and ensures that they are fit to practise their profession.

 - NHS Constitution - information about NHS Values.